DevExpress/testcafe/docs/articles/documentation/reference/configuration-file.md

 ## stopOnFirstFail

-Stops a test run if any test fails.
+Stops a test run if a test fails.

 ```json
 {